dotnet/msbuild/documentation/wiki/ChangeWaves.md

-# MSBuild Change Waves

-## What are Change Waves?
+# What are Change Waves?
+A Change Wave is a set of potentially-breaking features developed under the same opt-out flag.
+This flag happens to be the version of MSBuild that the features were developed for.
+The purpose of this is to warn developers of breaking changes that will become standard functionality down the line.

+## How do they work?
-Sometimes we want to make a breaking change _and_ give folks a heads up as to what's breaking.
-So we develop the change and provide an opt-out while acknowledging that this feature will become standard functionality down the line.
-This opt out comes in the form of setting the environment variable `MSBuildChangeWaveVersion` to the wave that contains the feature you want **disabled**.
-See the mapping of features to change waves below.
+The opt out comes in the form of setting the environment variable `MSBuildDisableFeaturesFromVersion` to the wave (or version) that contains the feature you want **disabled**.
+See the mapping of change waves to features below.

-## How To Disable A Change Wave
-Simply set `MSBuildChangeWaveVersion` as an environment variable.

-**Note:** Ensure you correctly follow the format `xx.yy`. eg; 16.8, 17.12, etc.
+**Note:** If  `MSBuildDisableFeaturesFromVersion` is set to `16.8`, this will **disable** all features under that `16.8` and **any further versions**.

+## MSBuildDisableFeaturesFromVersion Values
+- If `MSBuildDisableFeaturesFromVersion` is not set, all change waves will **be enabled**
+- If `MSBuildDisableFeaturesFromVersion` is set to some out of bounds version (see current rotation of waves below), you will be defaulted to the lowest wave.
+This will **disable all waves**.
+- If `MSBuildDisableFeaturesFromVersion` is set to some invalid format (ex: 16x8, 17_0), all change waves will **be enabled**.

-# Change Wave & Associated Features
+# Change Waves & Associated Features

+## Current Rotation of Change Waves
-## 16.8
+### 16.8
 - [Enable NoWarn](https://github.com/dotnet/msbuild/pull/5671)
 - [Truncate Target/Task skipped log messages to 1024 chars](https://github.com/dotnet/msbuild/pull/5553)
 - [Don't expand full drive globs with false condition](https://github.com/dotnet/msbuild/pull/5669)
-## 16.10
+### 16.10

-## 17.0
+### 17.0

+## Change Waves No Longer In Rotation